jaredraycoleman/Southaven/Organizations/Kingdom of Solara.md

 ### The Prophecy and Founding (Year -100 to 0)

-In Year -100, [[The Church of Elandria]] consolidated various Elandrian sects into a unified religious power, establishing its hierarchy of saints and sacred orders.
+In Year -100, [[Church of Elandria]] consolidated various Elandrian sects into a unified religious power, establishing its hierarchy of saints and sacred orders.
 As the Church grew in influence, it sought a temporal power that would embody its ideals of enlightenment and civilization.

 In Year 0, Saint Calros, Patron of Truth, received a divine vision from [[Elandria]] herself.
 The prophecy declared: *"A new age of light and prosperity will dawn under the Kingdom of Solara, where truth and justice shall reign eternal."*